mmorey/MDMCoreData/README.md

 ```objective-c
 NSManagedObjectContext *privateContextForScratchPadWork = [self.persistenceController newChildManagedObjectContext];

 NSManagedObjectContext *privateContextForDoingBackgroundWork = [self.persistenceController newPrivateChildManagedObjectContext];
 ```
 For more information please see the [documentation](http://cocoadocs.org/docsets/MDMCoreData).

-### MDMFetchedResultsTableDataSource
+### MDMFetchedResultsDataSource

-To create a new `MDMFetchedResultsTableDataSource` call `initWithTableView:fetchedResultsController:` with a table view and fetched results controller.
+To create a new `MDMFetchedResultsTableDataSource` or `MDMFetchedResultsCollectionViewDataSource` call `initWithTableView:fetchedResultsController:` or `initWithCollectionView:fetchedResultsController:`with a table view or collection view and fetched results controller.
 You also need to set the `delegate` and `reuseIdentifier`.

 ```objective-c
 self.tableDataSource = [[MDMFetchedResultsTableDataSource alloc] initWithTableView:self.tableView